_targets.R

 #> 2 factor 0.279 0.0646 4.32 0.0000230 0.153 0.406

 A workspace is a special file that helps locally reconstruct the environment of a target outside the pipeline.
-To demonstrate, consider a different version of the above example which saves the datasets and the models in different targets.
-We set workspace_on_error = TRUE
+By default, every target that throws an error generates a workspace.56

 # _targets.R